 With an email and some organization of details, The Feather was privileged with a personal interview in Hurley’s Manhattan studio.

-While working as a bartender, often till 4 a.m., this lifestyle neither supplied much purpose or revenue that Hurley desired.
+While working as a bartender, often until 4 a.m., this lifestyle neither supplied much purpose or revenue that Hurley desired.
 On the side, he was also a model for designer apparel like Abercrombie & Fitch.
 However, Hurley didn’t feel that this career would last forever.

 Bruce Weber, a photographer who shot photos of Hurley during his modeling career, ushered Hurley to pick up a camera in 2000.
 Hurley was rather confused about this advice because he was usually the one in front of the camera, not behind it.